-Schedule of Products Completion Dates

-A. Street Center Line Digital Geodatabase As needed

-B. Transportation and Land Use Planning Database Files On going

-C. Capital Facilities Programming On going

-D. Transportation Planning Mapping On going
+A. Street Center Line Digital Geodatabase On going B. Transportation and Land Use Planning Database Files On going C. Capital Facilities Programming On going D. Transportation Planning Mapping On going

 B. Demographic Database Update (6320)

 The 3-C Transportation Planning Process requires current and credible population, income, household, and economic data to monitor and project travel behavior.
 This involves gathering and organizing demographic data for use in travel model calibration and forecasting.
 A variety of demographic data is also produced for base year conditions, for tracking demographic change, and for projecting future travel demand.